History of Tibet (1950–present): Ethnic composition

-Statistics according to the National Bureau of Statistics of China
+2000 census according to the National Bureau of Statistics of China

 This table includes all Tibetan autonomous entities in the People's Republic of China, plus Xining PLC and Haidong P. The latter two are included to complete the figures for Qinghai province, and also because they are claimed as parts of Greater Tibet by the Government of Tibet in exile.